-All valid marriages contracted/solemnised outside Singapore and registered in accordance with the law of the place in which the marriages were contracted/celebrated are recognised by our Government for all purposes of the Law of Singapore unless there are reasons to doubt the particular marriage was not validly contacted.
+All valid marriages contracted/solemnised outside Singapore and registered in accordance with the law of the place in which the marriages were contracted/celebrated are recognised by our Government for all purposes of the Law of Singapore unless there are reasons to doubt the particular marriage was not validly contracted.
 In such cases, the Court of Law is the final arbiter as to whether the marriage is recognised by the Singapore Law.
 Please visit the Registrar of Marriages website for other details on marriages.

 • Where any party to the intended marriage is not a Singapore citizen or permanent resident, the law requires at least one party to be physically present in Singapore for a period for at least 15 days before the couple file notice of marriage with ROM.
 The 15 days (excluding the day of arrival in Singapore) have to be continuous but need not be immediately preceding the date of notice.

 • Give ROM a notice period of at least 21 days or as early as 3 months prior to the intended marriage.

 • Couple must be at least 21 years of age